92green/enty/packages/enty-documentation/docs/introduction.md

 <!-- ## Enty -->
 Enty lets you describe the relationships of your entities through schemas.
 It is then able to store them in a normalized state.
 This means that they are not stored by request but by the unique id that they were given by the back-end.

+## Core Principals

+1. Be declarative.
+2. Don't replicate business logic.
+3. Always be up to date.